Ayan Kumar Bhunia

 |

-Script identification in natural scene image and video frames using an attention
+Script identification in natural scene image and video frames using an

 based Convolutional-LSTM network